Marusko/Race-Timer/README.md

 ---
 :exclamation: **Disclaimers** "RR" and "RaceResult" are trademarked by and belong to race result AG I make no claims to these or any assets belonging to race result AG and use them purely for informational purposes only.

-THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NONINFRINGEMENT.

-[^1]: This app does't collect anything from PC or RR.
-I don't have signning certificate
+[^1]: This app doesn't collect anything from PC or RR.
+I don't have a signing certificate